backstage/backstage/plugins/auth-backend/api-report.md

 //
 // @public (undocumented)
 export const ensuresXRequestedWith: (req: express.Request) => boolean;

+// Warning: (ae-forgotten-export) The symbol "TokenParams" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "getEntityClaims" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getEntityClaims(entity: UserEntity): TokenParams['claims'];

 // Warning: (ae-missing-release-tag) "GithubOAuthResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //